Impact on Business (GRI3-3)

 Shared value created for society and ecosystems through renewable energy production

-people, (cumulative)
+people, cumulatively

 Communities engaged in CKPower’s projects